System and Communications Protection Policy

 Policy Statement

-• As summarized in the Information Security and Assurance Program document, mandatory security controls for IT Resources are University-wide controls required to be consistently designed, implemented, monitored, and assessed by Information Security and Assurance.
+- As summarized in the Information Security and Assurance Program document, mandatory security controls for IT Resources must be consistently designed, implemented, monitored, and assessed University-wide.
+Information Security and Assurance is responsible for oversight, compliance monitoring, and coordination with Data Owners and Data Custodians.

-• Develop/adopt and adhere to a formal, documented process to ensure IT Resources are securely transmitted and stored per the Data in Transit and Data at Rest
+- Develop, adopt and adhere to documented processes to ensure IT Resources are securely transmitted and stored per the Data in Transit and Data at Rest policies.

-• The process must protect and monitor information transmitted or received by critical IT Resources and employ architectural designs, software, development techniques, and engineering principles that promote adequate information security per the Information Technology Security Policy.
+- The process must protect and monitor information transmitted or received by IT Resources and employ architectural designs, software, development techniques, and engineering principles that promote adequate information security per the Information Technology Security Policy.

-• Monitor, control, and protect communications (i.e., information transmitted or received by organizational systems) at the external boundaries and critical internal boundaries of IT Resources per the Firewall/Access Control List Policy.
+- Monitor, control, and protect communications (i.e., information transmitted or received by organizational systems) at the external boundaries and internal boundaries of IT Resources per the Firewall/Access Control List Policy.

-• Prevent remote devices from simultaneously establishing non-remote connections with IT Resources and communicating via some other connection to resources in external networks per the IT Resources Remote Access Policy.
+- Prevent remote devices from connecting to both University IT Resources and external networks simultaneously per the IT Resources Remote Access Policy.

 Definitions